kailaix/ADCME.jl/docs/src/alphascheme.md

 ## Example: Elasticity

-In this example, we consider a plane stress plasticity deformation of a plate.
+In this example, we consider a plane stress elasticity deformation of a plate.
 The governing equation is given by

 $$\begin{aligned}
 \sigma_{ij,j} + f_i = \ddot u_i \\